 Genetic Health (Harley Street)

-GeneWatch UK has asked the Medicines and Healthcare Regulatory Agency (MHRA) to investgate the genetic tests being marketed by the UK company Genetic Health via its Harley Street clinic in London.
+In 2007, GeneWatch UK has asked the Medicines and Healthcare Regulatory Agency (MHRA) to investigate the genetic tests being marketed by the UK company Genetic Health, but the MHRA has failed to act to prevent the company from making misleading claims about people's genetic risk of various diseases, including cancer.
 Read our evidence here.

 GeneWatch found that: